wikinderbear/wikinder-rebase-2025-12-10/yuuki.md

 Yuuki was born on May 17, 1994, in Ninohe, Iwate, and grew up in Esashi, Iwate.
 His mother, Yūko Konno (née Jūmonji), was a nurse, and his father, Kōji Konno, was a medical assistant and later a labor activist.[^1]

-At age four or earlier, Yuuki started using a Panasonic FW-U1P609 word processor and learned kanji.
-At age four, he got a Fujitsu MV205 computer.
+At age four or earlier, Yuuki started using a word processor and learned kanji.
+At age four, he got a computer.

 In 2003, Yuuki started using the Internet at age nine.
 He trolled on [TheBBS](https://web.archive.org/web/20031022181655/http://thebbs.jp/) under the names _Aku no Zurihaki_ and _Seizan_.
 Learning HTML and CSS, he created browser exploits and personal websites.